ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    The workflow code must be in the Amazon States Language (ASL) format and follow its supported specifications.
 For more information about Amazon States Language and its specification, see [Amazon States Language Guide](https://states-language.net/).

+   * Unsupported Amazon States Language features

-   **Note**: The current implementation of the Amazon States Language does not support certain **Map** states.
-For more information, see [Unsupported Amazon States Language features](#unsupported-states-language-features).
+     The current implementation of the Amazon States Language does not support certain features.

-   #### Unsupported Amazon States Language features

-    The following features of Amazon States Language are not supported by Floe:
       - Map State Fields:
         - ItemReader
         - ResultWriter
        - JSONata expressions

+      For more information, see [Unsupported Amazon States Language features](#unsupported-states-language-features).

 * Build the docker containers that are required for the workflow.